CMPUT 404

 Course Content

-Objectives and Learning Outcomes: The course objective is to gain an overview of web-based technologies, with a software development focus on webservices and web applications.
+Introduction to modern web architecture, from user-facing applications to machine-facing web-services.
+The course objective is to gain an overview of web-based technologies, with a software development focus on web services and web applications.

 The weekly topic schedule is likely to be updated during the term; please see the live version.

-Recommended or Optional Learning Resources: Additional resources may be provided by links from this site or the course eClass page.
+Additional resources may be provided by links from this site or the course eClass page.
+See the resources page.

-Course Fees: Students will be required to purchase online hosting through Heroku in order to complete the coursework and course project.
-The expected fees are $14-21 USD, or approximately $30 CAD.
+Students will be required to purchase online hosting through Heroku in order to complete the coursework and course project.
+The expected fees are less than $30 USD, or approximately $40 CAD.
+If you are unable to pay these fees, you must contact your TA and instructor immediately.
+Failure to pay for Heroku in time to complete coursework will result in a mark of zero on the affected coursework.

 On-Line Homework Disclaimer

-On-line homework is a component of this course and is provided by a third-party company.
+Online homework submission is a component of this course and is provided by a third-party company.
 Please be aware that this company will be storing assessment information that may be associated with you.
-As a way to protect your personal information, you will invent or you will be assigned a random ID to enter into the system.
-Only the random ID, performance on the on-line homework and the affiliation to the University of Alberta for this random ID will be conveyed to the company.
+As a way to protect your personal information, you will create your own ID or be assigned a random ID to enter into the system.
+Only the random ID, performance on the online homework and the affiliation to the University of Alberta for this random ID will be conveyed to the company.
 You are not required to provide any additional personal information to this company.
 If you have any concerns about this, please contact the instructor of the course.

 Academic Success Centre